Emmanuelbett67/ACEA-Smart-Water-Analytics/README.md

 -High R² means that the correlation between observed and predicted values is high.
 It tells how good our regression model is as compared to a very simple model that just predicts the mean value of target from the train set as predictions.

-3. Data Preporcessing- In order to remove the anomalies found during the EDA.
+3.Data Preporcessing- In order to remove the anomalies found during the EDA.

-4. Feature Engineering- The primary goal is to have 4 models at the end, one for each waterbody.Thus we integrate the datasets into their respective waterbody type by taking the average based on different time durations i.e. daily, weekly, monthly, and yearly.
+4.Feature Engineering- The primary goal is to have 4 models at the end, one for each waterbody.Thus we integrate the datasets into their respective waterbody type by taking the average based on different time durations i.e. daily, weekly, monthly, and yearly.

-5. The Model- this is the final step.The datasets are first normalized to remove the negative values.
+5.The Model- this is the final step.The datasets are first normalized to remove the negative values.
 Then several types of models are tried to get the least error metrics/best predictions. knn, Linear Regression, Random Forest, SGRegression, Decision Trees, XGBoost, Adaboost were tried along with rigorous hyperparameter tuning in GridSearchCV
 # REFERENCES
 https://www.mdpi.com/2073-4441/12/1/93?type=check_update&version=1
 https://www.mdpi.com/2073-4441/12/6/1528/htm